 After a conversation with Will Wright at a conference, she decided to make the jump into the game industry, designing expansion packs for The Sims and becoming the lead designer on MySims.
 She's best known for her work with thatgamecompany as the Executive Producer for Journey.
 She's currently the co-founder and CEO of Funomena working on a mostly-unannounced commercial game.

 What drives her is her desire to create games that elicit feelings from the player.
 She recently spoke at Humlab in Sweden about a concept she calls "Feeling-First Games."
 The short version of it tasks independent developers with building games centered around the desired emotional outcome of the game instead of building games around which mechanics you want to use (is it a shooter, a racing game, etc).
-A basic synopsis doesn't do the presentation justice, so I highly recommend watching it for yourself.

 Kim Swift got her start in games at the Digipen Institute of Technology where she helped code a puzzle game called Narbacular Drop.
 Kim and her team exhibited the game at a Digipen career fair, where Valve developer Robin Walker invited her and her team to do a presentation of the game for Valve.
 The team accepted and after their presentation Gabe Newell gave the entire team a job offer to build a new game just like Narbacular Drop.

 Kim Swift would become the lead designer on that new game which the world would come to know as Portal.
 Kim would continue to work on other Valve games such as Left for Dead 1 & 2 before leaving the company in November of 2009 to join Airtight Games.